Marshalling the Divisibility Defense to CERCLA Liability: Apportionment – Is the Harm Distinguishable?

 The panel will review these and other priority issues:

-- How are different jurisdictions applying the Burlington Northern decision in divisibility cases?
+- How are the federal courts applying the Burlington Northern decision in divisibility cases?

-- What circumstances lend themselves to a divisibility defense?
+- What factual circumstances lend themselves to a divisibility defense?

 - What steps can counsel take to overcome the challenging issues involved in proving divisibility?